 Le Marais is also home to some of the best street food in Paris – and where we suggest eating lunch.

-Join the queue at L’as du Fallafel for an enormous falafel wrap.
+Join the queue at L’as du Fallafel for a falafel wrap.
 It’s one of the tastiest we’ve eaten anywhere in the world!
-We prefer to get it to-go and eat at the nearby and somewhat hidden Rosiers-Joseph-Migneret Garden.
+We prefer to get it to-go and eat at the hidden Rosiers-Joseph-Migneret Garden.

 Late Afternoon: Sacre Coeur and Montmartre